Car Insurance Classes of Use Explained

 You must choose the right class of use on your car insurance policy.
 But why is this so important, and how do you know what class to choose?
 Read on to find out.

-Social (SDP) refers to Social, Domestic and Pleasure use.
-You’ll fall into this car insurance class of use if you only use your vehicle socially, for example trips at the weekend or going to the supermarket.
+SDP use covers day-to-day, non-work-related driving only.
+You'll fall into this class of use if you only use your vehicle socially, for example trips at the weekend or going to the supermarket.
 Specifically, you must not use your car for getting to work.
-It covers you for day-to-day, non-work-related driving only.

-Social and Commuting (SDP+C) is Social, Domestic, Pleasure and Commuting.
-It’s the same as an SDP policy except you also use your car to commute to a permanent work place.
+SDP+C is the same as an SDP except you also use your car to commute to a permanent work place.
 We say permanent, because if you drive to various locations as part of your job you may need to take out a higher level of cover.
-SDP+C use includes driving to a railway station for your commute, or regularly driving friends or family members to their place of work.
+SDP+C use includes driving to a train station for your commute, or regularly driving friends or family members to their place of work.

-Business cover (SDPC+B) is needed if you use your vehicle to drive to more than one work place.
-This in turn is split into three classes:
+Business cover (SDPC+B) is needed if you use your vehicle to drive to more than one work place, and/or you use your car for general business purposes.
+This in turn is split into three business classes:

 Class of use is important because insurers need to know what you use your vehicle for in order for you to be properly covered.
 We'll give you an example why.